alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 s4.
 Your EHC will be sent to your official veterinarian within 7 working days. s5.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](https://www.gov.uk/find-local-council). s6.
 Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.

-When you get your completed EHC, you must keep it for at least 2 years.

 ##Transporting animal by-products